srinisudharsan/advent_of_code/README.md

 Used binary Search for searching for a range.
 Binary search was not necessary, but I wanted to try it out.
 ### Part2
 **Our scatter gather was pretty useful here**.
 It is like a billion operations.
 Even after all the parallel processing, the code was running for ever.
 The fix - **Remove the System.out.println**.
 The parallel processes were in contention for the simple resource, the stdout.

+## Day6
+More stream and aggregation functions.
+Nothing fancy.
+Binary search was handy.